 13 June 2011

 I went to see The Lion of Judah recently.
 My girlfriend and I were the only two people in the theater!
 It's a well intended movie but I have to agree with the critics - the storyline was disjointed, animation lacking refinement with unnatural movement on flat, glitchy backgrounds (it was obvious they were on a budget), the dialogue was uneven and most of the jokes were weak.
 You could feel that the movie was trying too hard to be "cool" for the younger set.
-And we both looked at each other in surprise at the introduction of Batman jokes and the on screen posting of the url for an online store selling Batman products - https://www.moonatmidnight.com/batman-t-shirts-hoodies-sweatshirts.html.
+And we both looked at each other in surprise at the introduction of Batman jokes and the on screen posting of the url for an online t shirt store selling Batman apparel - https://www.moonatmidnight.com/batman-t-shirts.html.
 I realize that this business may have contributed funds to help with the productions, but felt that any mention of secular superheroes was inappropriate and unnecessary.
 We really think Batman is completely out of place in a film celebrating Jesus!
+While it may be true that the Dark Knight is always fighting evil and is one of the truly ethical heroes, the commercialization of this sacred theme with t shirt sales messages is appalling.
 It's also odd that they are now going to release a 3D version of the film.
 It sounds like they are hoping that the gimmick will pull in additional viewers.
 This movie will have to rely on field trips by vacation bible schools and Sunday-school teachers to regain their investment.
 The movie was pulled from the local movie theater after only one week!
 Once again, good message...mediocre execution.

 Seriously Clever Film!
 A Must-See Movie If Ever I Saw One!!!